 This procedure is exclusively for notifying us and our affiliates that your copyrighted material has been infringed.
 The preceding requirements are intended to comply with our rights and obligations under the DMCA, including 17 U.S.C.
 512(c), but do not constitute legal advice or form an attorney-client relationship.
 It may be advisable for you to contact an attorney regarding your rights and obligations under the DMCA and other applicable laws.

 B. Challenging a Copyright Takedown

-A User who believes they are the wrongful subject of a copyright takedown notice may file a counter-notification with us by providing the following items in writing to the Designated Agent via email -- shown above with link title 'send email':
+A TP who believes they are the wrongful subject of a copyright takedown notice may file a counter-notification with us by providing the following items in writing to the Designated Agent via email -- shown above with link title 'send email':

 Upon receipt of a counterclaim, we will forward it to the party who submitted the original copyright infringement claim.
 The original complainant will then have 10 days to notify us that he or she has filed legal action relating to the allegedly infringing material.
 If we do not receive any such notification within 10 days, we may restore the material to the Service.